 A Mini Red Velvet Cupcakes Recipe that’s perfect anytime you are craving a red velvet cake, without baking a whole cake.
 These easy chocolate cupcakes are topped with a cream cheese frosting and ready to eat in 30 minutes!

+Valentine’s Day is this weekend and I am beyond excited, not only for the holiday but also to share this delicious Mini Red Velvet Cupcakes recipe!
 I found this recipe from a fellow Food Blogger, Sharon at SavorMania.
-I saw a gorgeous photo of these Mini Red Velvet Cupcakes on Twitter last week and I knew at that exact moment I would have to make them soon.
+Once I saw a gorgeous photo of these Mini Red Velvet Cupcakes on Twitter, I knew I had to make them soon.
 And by soon, I mean the next day.

 Red velvet is one of my favorite desserts.
 Having grown up in the South, this confection was a tradition served at every family gathering.
 I’ve always adored the moist, sweet, and lightly flavored cake with hints of chocolate and vanilla.

-I’ve made and eaten a lot of red velvet cakes but SavorMania’s version has become a definite front-runner.
 These cupcakes are not too sweet, have a little more cocoa than the norm (more chocolate is always a winner in my book), and the plain yogurt adds extra moistness.
-It was so easy and took no time at all to mix the batter together and bake off these homemade cupcakes.
+The recipe was so easy!
+It took no time at all to mix the batter together and bake off these homemade cupcakes.

 Plus the mini size is so cute and cuddly and that you’ll want to eat 20 of them in one sitting.

 I didn’t change the original recipe ingredients for the cake, but I did mix the batter together differently (as noted below).
 Also, I changed the frosting from vanilla to a cream cheese recipe.
 Aside from chocolate ganache, cream cheese frosting is one of my all-time favorites and is perfect on red velvet cake.